ericponto/ericponto.github.io/_posts/2014-07-10-chromebook-cloud9-ide.md

 I was a little worried that it again would not be suitable as a dev machine.
 I had heard of [Cloud9](https://c9.io/) and decided tonight to give it a try, but I was not expecting much from a cloud-based solution.
 I was totally wrong.
 I am using it right now and it is awesome.

-I quickly connected it to my github account and clone in the repo for this site.
+I quickly connected it to my github account and cloned in the repo for this site.
 From the provided terminal, I found node and ruby already installed.
 So I was able to `npm install` and `gem install jekyll` to get the whole site up and running "locally."
 After installing the grunt-cli globally, I made changes in a Less file and ran `grunt` just as I would normally and built the CSS.
 So cool.

 The only tricky part of whole process was getting the Jekyll server running where I could actually see my changes.
 But Cloud9 has variables you can use to correctly set the port and host for the server.